LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 Before diving in and starting to code, make sure you understand what the code you've been given does.
 Since you're starting with a functioning---albeit unfinished---program, go ahead and run it to get an idea of how it works.
-To do this, right-click on the project that contains the `TechJobs` class and select *Run Project*.
+To do this, explore the two projects in the solution.
+Right-click on the project that contains the `TechJobs` class and select *Run Project*.

 {{% notice orange "Warning" "rocket" %}}

    The application will run until you force it to quit, re-prompting time after time.
-To kill it, press the "stop" icon in the Run pane.
+To kill it, press the "stop" icon in the upper corner the Run pane.
 We'll learn precisely how the program manages to work this way below.

 {{% /notice %}}